 About Columbus 2020

 As the economic development organization for the Columbus Region, Columbus 2020’s mission is to generate opportunity and build capacity for economic growth across 11 Central Ohio counties.
 In 2010, hundreds of business and community leaders developed the Columbus 2020 Regional Growth Strategy, and the Columbus Region is now experiencing the strongest decade of growth in its history.
-The Columbus 2020 team conducts business outreach, promotes the Columbus Region to market-leading companies around the world, conducts customized research to understand the Columbus Region’s competitiveness, and works to leverage public, private and institutional partnerships.
+Consistently named among the best economic development organizations in the country, Columbus 2020 expertly guides companies through the location decision process.
+Through strategic business outreach and customized research, the Columbus 2020 team leverages public, private and institutional partnerships to grow the Columbus Region’s economy and strengthen its national and international competitiveness.
 Funding is received from more than 300 private organizations, local governments, academic institutions and JobsOhio.
 Learn more at ColumbusRegion.com.